Intro to libipuz

 functions.
 This will apply valid numbering to the grid

-and create clues to fill the open spaces.
+and create empty clues to fill the open spaces.
+We then fill in the

 Once done, it will save the puzzle to disk.